Woking railway station: Passenger

 Fast trains from Woking take approximately 26 minutes to reach London Waterloo (some stop at Clapham Junction).
 Trains from the Alton Line take roughly 35 minutes, and the stopping service 50 minutes, to Waterloo.

-An hourly RailAir bus service runs between the bus station on the north side of the station and Heathrow Airport, a journey of about 50 minutes.
+A half-hourly RailAir bus service runs between the south side of the station and Heathrow Airport, a journey of about 50 minutes.

 As of December 2022, the off-peak Monday to Saturday services are as follows: